-- Be currently enrolled and paying fees at UNO through Summer semester (August) 2024 OR - Be a currently enrolled senior graduating in Spring 2024.
-Seniors may only be awarded if they apply by December 8, 2023 and can submit all compliance approvals (IRB, IBC, or IACUC) and paperwork by January 15, 2024. - Identify an appropriate faculty mentor - Propose a meritorious scholarly experience in conjunction with the mentor - Present at the UNO Research and Creative Activity Fair in March 2025.
-Graduating seniors will be given the option to write a final report in lieu of presentation at the Fair.
+- Be currently enrolled and paying fees at UNO through Summer semester (August) 2025 OR - Be a currently enrolled senior graduating in May 2025.
+Seniors may only be awarded if they apply by December 6, 2024 and can submit all compliance approvals (IRB, IBC, or IACUC) and paperwork by January 13, 2025. - Identify an appropriate faculty mentor - Propose a meritorious scholarly experience in conjunction with the mentor - Present at the UNO Research and Creative Activity Fair in Spring 2026.
+Graduating seniors will be given the option to present at the 2025 Fair or write a final report in lieu of presentation at the 2026 Fair.